-Access to www.iComply.cc or such other website as may be notified to the Member from time to time, including full functionality of the iComply application.
+- Access Websites as may be notified to the Member from time to time, including full functionality of the iComply application.

-Access to the manager dashboard to delegate tasks and monitor compliance activities and their completion from one or many practices via the Internet.
+- Access to the iComply dashboard to delegate tasks and monitor compliance activities and their completion from one or many practices via the Internet.

 2. iComply Manual System Membership Package

-Some members are still using the iComply manual system.
-This provides templates and workbook for a workflow similar to the Application, but without scheduling, reporting, audit trail, monitoring and other functionality provided by the iComply Application. iComply Manual System members have access to iComply.cc to download templates and management modules to run their paper based system but do not have the iComply application functionality.
+Some members are using the legacy iComply Manual System.
+This provides templates and workbook for a workflow similar to the Application, but without scheduling, reporting, audit trail, monitoring and other functionality provided by the iComply Application. iComply Manual System members have access to Websites to download templates and management modules to run their paper based system but do not have the iComply application functionality.